magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Dial timeout
 ------------

 | Timeout in seconds to wait for the call to be picked-up.
+After the timeout will be execute the channeling if it's configurated.